mgomez05/EngineeringChallenge/backend/README.md

 ### Check API is Up and Running

-You can check the status of the backend by sending a POST request to the `POST /machine` endpoint.
+You can check the status of the backend by sending a request to the `POST /machine` endpoint.
 Here's an example using cURL:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{